Oluwapelumi99/Rock--paper-scissors/README.md

    ## Features

    ### Favicon
    <li>A favicon has been set to display in the icon bar when the website is viewed on the browser.
-The favicon gives a describtion of what game the page is about.Favicon was gotten from https://icons8.com</li>
+The favicon gives a description of what game the page is about.Favicon was gotten from https://icons8.com</li>
    <img width="718" alt="Screenshot 2024-04-21 at 21 18 55" src="https://github.com/Oluwapelumi99/Rock--paper-scissors/assets/156908824/b888d2e1-204c-4aea-9914-3b19920e66ca">

    ### Game page
    <img width="1710" alt="Screenshot 2024-04-23 at 20 16 26" src="https://github.com/Oluwapelumi99/Rock--paper-scissors/assets/156908824/d1336328-bc96-4a26-bde7-84980496ff1a">

    ### Rules page
-   <li>A rules image have been added to the game which shows after clicking on the rules button and closes after the close button on the rules image is clicked.
+   <li>A rules image has been added to the game which shows after clicking on the rules button and closes after the close button on the rules image is clicked.
 The size of the image has been reduced so as not to interfere with the styling on screens with width smaller than the image.
 However, rules can still be seen with direction of the arrows.</li>
    <img width="704" alt="Screenshot 2024-04-24 at 23 08 07" src="https://github.com/Oluwapelumi99/Rock--paper-scissors/assets/156908824/d40ffa7c-7489-4cf3-8dac-788724614300">

    <li>I have added a restart function  that works to restart the game after the game is over.</li>